 Pompeii or Pompei

 Ponpeii, Pompey, Pompai or Pompii.
-Anyway, once you arrive here, there is no more ambiguity, as you walk among one of the most known historical sites in the world.
+Anyway, once you arrive here, there is no more ambiguity, as you walk through one of the most known historical sites in the world.
+You can be sure to see the best highlights by booking a private tour with us.
+Think about it!

 Where is Pompeii?

-The ancient city of Pompeii is located in the territory of the modern Italian city of Pompei, in Southern Italy, almost 2 kilometers (a bit more than 1 mile) from the sea, 24 kilometers (15 miles) from Naples and 200 kilometers (125 miles) from Rome.
+The ancient city of Pompeii is located in the territory of the modern Italian city of Pompei, in Southern Italy, almost 2 kilometers (a bit more than 1 mile) from the sea, 24 kilometers (15 miles) from Naples — if you are staying there, here are the best 3 hotels, and please make sure to get $10 by booking any hotel you want on TRVL — and 200 kilometers (125 miles) from Rome.
 Mount Vesuvius, the volcano that destroyed the city, is the dominant geographical feature of the area.

 A visual answer to the question “Where is Pompeii located?” is given by the following map showing Pompeii location in the bay of Naples, in Italy and within the world map.